 Anglican Outreach Support Network

 Angie Hocking at Church of the Redeemer has set up a weekly Zoom conference call for those involved in front-line outreach programs in our Diocese.
 To be added to the mailing list for this weekly call and other ways to connect with outreach coordinators in our Diocese at this time, please contact Elin Goulden.

 Many parishes have contacted the Diocesan Office for guidance on continuing outreach programs during COVID-19.
-For guidance, please see the section under Outreach in the Red Stage Guidelines that were provided June 30, 2020, as well as the Guidelines on Indoor Food Services issued on November 4, 2020.
-We urge all parishes to follow Public Health protocols for screening, hygiene, PPE and distancing when offering outreach services.
+Please see the section under Outreach in the Red Stage Guidelines as well as the Guidelines on Indoor Food Services issued on November 4, 2020. *Note that the Outreach Guidelines are unchanged from the Red to the Amber Stage of the Diocesan Re-opening protocol.* We urge all parishes to follow Public Health protocols for screening, hygiene, PPE and distancing when offering outreach services.

 What we do